conan-io/docs/reference/commands/install.rst

   dependencies.
-- ``runtime_deploy`` deploys all the shared libraries and the executables of the dependencies (like ``.so``, ``.dll``, or ``.dylib`` files) into a flat directory structure.
+- ``runtime_deploy`` deploys all the shared libraries and the executables of the dependencies (like ``.so``, ``.dll``, or ``.dylib`` files) into a flat directory structure, preserving subdirectories as-is.
   The symbolic links of libraries are copied by default and they can be managed through the boolean configuration ``tools.deployer:symlinks``.
 (Available since Conan 2.5.0)

 Some generators might have the capability of redefining the target "package folder".
 That means that if some other